Marlborough House Vinehall School

-Vinehall School is a co-educational day, boarding school, and nursery located on Vinehall Street, in the town of Robertsbridge, East Sussex.
+Marlborough House Vinehall School is a co-educational private day, boarding school, and nursery located on Vinehall Street, in the town of Robertsbridge, East Sussex.
 It takes children from ages 2 to 13.
-The school received an Independent Schools Inspectorate.

-The school received a full inspection by the Independent Schools Inspectorate in February 2018.
+Vinehall School received a full inspection by the Independent Schools Inspectorate in February 2018.
 Vinehall School was inspected by Ofsted in 2011.
+Marlborough House School was last inspected by the Independent Schools Inspectorate in 2023.

+On 17 May 2022, Vinehall School became part of the Repton group of schools.

+In October 2024, Vinehall and Marlborough House schools announced they would be merging into one school.
+The merger was completed in September 2025 and the school was renamed Marlborough House Vinehall School.
+It continues to operate on the Vinehall site, with the Marlborough House site in Hawkhurst closing in July 2025.

+The current headmaster is Eddy Newton, who was headmaster of Marlborough House School prior to the merger.